Gustavo-Teleguario/GoProgrammingRemote/README.md

 # GoProgrammingRemote
-This is a simple Go-Programming for Testing how Git-repository works
+This is a simple Go-Programming for Testing